dudelovetech/EclipseImageJ1Plugin/README.md

 #### MacOSX (increase fonts):

+To increase the fonts on MacOSX in Eclipse globally add the following lines to the default MacOSX theme css file in Eclipse (/Contents/Eclipse/plugins/org.eclipse.ui.themes_xxx/css/e4_default_mac.css or /Contents/Eclipse/plugins/org.eclipse.ui.themes_xxx/css/e4-dark_mac.css):

+{

+ font-size:14;

+}

+Advanced:

-To do the following two changes you have to open the package folder of Eclipse (right-click on Eclipse.app then execute 'Show Package Contents'.
+For a finer control do the following two changes you have to open the package folder of Eclipse (right-click on Eclipse.app then execute 'Show Package Contents'.

 To increase the fonts on MacOSX delete the argument (twice available) in the Eclipse.ini file (Contents/Eclipse/eclipse.ini - see: https://wiki.eclipse.org/Eclipse.ini -):

 -Dorg.eclipse.swt.internal.carbon.smallFonts

-Unfortunately this will not increase the fonts in the view menu.
-To increase the ImageJ and Thumbnails view menus font add the following lines to the default MacOSX theme css file in Eclipse (/Contents/Eclipse/plugins/org.eclipse.ui.themes_xxx/css/e4_default_mac.css):
+To increase only the ImageJ and Thumbnails view menus font add the following lines to the default MacOSX theme css file in Eclipse (/Contents/Eclipse/plugins/org.eclipse.ui.themes_xxx/css/e4_default_mac.css):

     #com-eco-bio7-imagej.MToolBar {